DanzzuPMP/NullC2/README.md

 *The best Minecraft bot join server ( 0.15.10 - 0.14.x )*

 ### 📜 Note

+*Will add how to run on Panel Pterodactyl Soon...*

 ***This script will continue to receive updates***